 As a training practice we have these working with us for a period of time.
 They are fully qualified doctors often with considerable experience in other areas of medicine who are completing general practice training.

 The practice staff comprises the following:

-The practice manager, Jill Hall, is responsible for the smooth running and efficiency of the Medical Centre, and may be able to help you with any administrative or non-medical aspects of your health care.
+The practice manager, Katy Oliver, is responsible for the smooth running and efficiency of the Medical Centre, and may be able to help you with any administrative or non-medical aspects of your health care.